-The Enterprise edition of Security Center provides the baseline check feature to scan for baseline risks on servers.
+The Advanced and Enterprise editions of Security Center provide the baseline check feature to detect baseline risks on your servers.
 This topic describes how to run a baseline check.

-The baseline check feature supports periodic checks that run automatically and manual checks.
+The baseline check feature supports manual checks and periodic checks that run automatically.

-- Periodic and automatic checks: Periodic checks that run automatically based on the default baseline check policy or custom policies.
-The default check policy automatically starts a baseline check at 00:00:00 every other day.
+- Periodic and automatic checks: periodic checks that run automatically based on the default policy or custom policies.
+The default policy automatically starts a baseline check at 00:00:00 every second day.

-- Manual checks: If you have set a custom policy, you can select this Check Policy on the Baseline Check page, and click Check Now to start a manual check.
-Manual baseline checks help you scan for baseline risks in real time.
-For more information about manual baseline checks, see Run a manual baseline check.
+- Manual checks: If you have created or modified a custom policy, you can select it in the Select Policy drop-down list on the Baseline Check page, and click Check Now to start a manual check.
+Manual baseline checks allow you to scan for baseline risks in real time.

 Run a manual baseline check

-- In the Select Policy drop-down list, select a policy to run manual checks.
+- In the Select Policy drop-down list, select a policy to run a manual check.